webgme/webgme-engine/config/README.md

  - The algorithm used for encryption (should not be edited w/o changing keys appropriately).
 - `config.authentication.jwt.tokenGenerator = './src/server/middleware/auth/localtokengenerator.js'`
  - Replaceable module for generating tokens in case webgme should not generated new tokens by itself.
+- `config.authentication.encryption.algorithm = aes-256-cbc`
+ - The type of algorithm used for data encryption.
+To get an idea of what algorithms you can use, check the [nodejs](https://nodejs.org/dist/latest-v12.x/docs/api/crypto.html#crypto_crypto_createcipheriv_algorithm_key_iv_options) descriptions as well as [openSSL](https://www.openssl.org/docs/man1.0.2/man1/ciphers.html).
+- `config.authentication.encryption.key` = './src/server/middleware/auth/EXAMPLE_ENCRYPTION_KEY'`
+ - Key file used for data cipher.
+- `config.authentication.allowPasswordReset = false`
+ - Allows password reset functionality (option to change password without successful login).
+For maximum security check [mailer](#mailer) options.
+- `config.authentication.allowedResetInterval = 3600000`
+ - The frequency in milliseconds of the allowed reset requests.
+- `config.authentication.resetTimeout = 1200000`
+ - The maximum interval of validity of the reset.
+This means that the password has to be changed within this interval (otherwise the user has to wait until a new request can be made).
+- `config.authentication.resetUrl = '/profile/reset'`
+ - Location of the reset page where the user should be guided to input the new password.
+The whole reset procedure can be done with purely REST API calls, but it is usually safer to include an email in the process.

 ##### bin